herval/yahoo-finance/README.md

 ```

 Calling symbols_by_market method (symbols_by_market(country, stock_market))
-Note: Can only be called with US Stock Markets for now
+\n Note: Can only be called with US Stock Markets for now

 ```ruby
 yahoo_client.symbols_by('us', 'nyse') # Only US Stock Markets For Now